 Method one: Standard applications for summer internships

-The route most students are familiar with is: the standard application process that involves a written application and an interview process [the sort of process that a college admissions counseling service could help with].
+This involves a written application and an interview process [the sort of process that a college admissions counseling service could help with].
 Although the process is very procedural, it’s an efficient way for the program to screen students and for students to apply to multiple summer programs in a timely manner.

 These connections often are the student’s parents or other mentor figures such as coaches.
-Given how competitive getting summer internships have gotten in recent years for high schoolers, students should try to use both methods to try and get as many opportunities as possible.
+The popularity of summer internships increased competition in recent years for high schoolers.
+Therefore, students should try to use both methods to try and get as many opportunities as possible.

 As mentioned in other blog posts, the application process of internships is all about deadlines and time management.
 From figuring out when applications are due to balancing some of the lengthier applications with school-work, students should always be on their toes and make sure that they don’t waste an opportunity due to negligence.

 While using connections may feel like a shortcut, it’s an effective way to discover internships that do not get highly publicized.
 It also helps the student build early networking skills.
 Sometimes, the internship that a student wants doesn’t even exist yet, but by asking around and shooting off resumes, opportunities may be dug up in unexpected places.

 Whether it is applying through the standard process or networking, one important thing to getting any summer internship for a student is to make sure that their resume is up-to-date.
 Doing so not only maximizes the chances of getting a summer internship, but also develops a habit that will be very beneficial in the future when applicants are in college and in the workforce.
 A college admissions counseling service like Empowerly can also help you understand your resume and application process.